 - Eliminates the need for smart metering funding to compete against pipes and plants for capital

-Public water, gas, and electric utilities are struggling with complex infrastructure that has far surpassed useful life, while being held responsible for addressing regulatory compliance mandates, operational cost escalation, and political pressure against rate increases.
+Public utilities are struggling with complex infrastructure that has far surpassed useful life, while being held responsible for addressing regulatory compliance mandates, operational cost escalation, and political pressure against rate increases.

-The most important revenue asset for any water, sewer, gas, or electric utility is the utility meter.
+The most important revenue asset for any utility is the utility meter.

 Utility smart metering serves as the cash register for the utility, and is the point of significant operational data for:

 …yet is most often under-managed to a degraded state of operation.

 Small and mid-sized utilities (under 100,000 customers) most often utilize manual, touch read, or drive-by/AMR technologies for collecting read data – technologies that have been in operation 15 or even 25+ years or more.